-- Understanding Customer Support Competencies: Your reps will learn the basic skills they need to deliver excellent support, and how to continuously improve those skills.
+- Understanding customer support competencies.
+Your reps will learn the basic skills they need to deliver excellent support and how to improve those skills continuously.

-- Support Case Framework: Your reps will learn how to structure their approach to each individual case so that they can more effectively resolve customer issues.
+- Support case framework.
+Your reps will learn how to structure their approach to each case to resolve customer issues more effectively.

-Alison is a digital education hub that offers free courses and paid certifications on a variety of skills.
-Its customer service training course is geared towards beginners in the field, so it’s a perfect place to start.
+Alison is a digital education hub that offers free courses and paid certifications on various skills.
+Its customer service training course is geared towards beginners in the field, so it's a perfect place to start.

 LinkedIn Learning is an award-winning online education platform run by the most popular professional social media platform.
 It primarily teaches digital and business-related skills.

 The Innovative Customer Service Techniques course is created and presented by customer service expert Jeff Toister and consists of a short 45-minute video.

 Your employees can access the course through a seven-day free trial or join LinkedIn Learning's paid membership.

 5. Bonus: Business Courses by Treehouse

 Treehouse is another online course library, but the program requires a paid membership.